 Cerebral Influence of Psilocybin Mushrooms

 The investigation involved creating painful discomfort intermittently by electrocuting the mice.
 The mice would be electrocuted periodically to the accompaniment of a sound.
 Quite naturally, the rat would draw an association between the sound and painful electrocution.
-After sometime, the rats would instinctively associate the sound with pain.
+After some time, the rats would instinctively associate the sound with pain.
 Even after the electrocution stopped, the rats had been habituated to fear the sound.
 Rats that were inoculated with small prescriptions of psilocybin recuperated faster form the trauma of hearing the sound.
-On the other hand, rats that were not given prescription of psilocybin remained afraid for a prolonged period when they heard the sound.
-Dr Juan Sanchez-Ramos reported that the rats that were given psilocybin prescription became completely unafraid of the sound faster.
+On the other hand, rats that were not given a prescription of psilocybin remained afraid for a prolonged period when they heard the sound.
+Dr. Juan Sanchez-Ramos reported that the rats that were given psilocybin prescriptions became completely unafraid of the sound faster.

 In addition to this startling discovery, it was discovered that the psychedelic mushroom is particularly capable of cerebral rejuvenation.
 Rats that were given psilocybin doses experienced growth of more brain cells which is believed to have expedited recovery from the sound by eliminating cerebral pathways that made them afraid.

 Many experts support the view that psilocybin fuses with brain cells responsible for restoration and growth while interacting with the area of the brain that controls habits, and remembrance.
 This revelation offers groundbreaking therapeutic healing to people suffering from post-traumatic stress disorder.
 Unarguably, the use of psychedelic mushroom would expedite recovery by helping to dissociate certain sensations from the overwhelming impulsive feeling of impending doom that causes uncontrollable panic.